GinnyGlider/A-forked-coming-soon-site-page/README.md

 ## About The Fork

-<p>I'm temporarily borrowing Catherine's front-end homework, for my site.
+<p>I'm temporarily borrowing <a href="https://github.com/catherineisonline">Catherine's</a> front-end homework, for my site.
 Just until I can figure out web development myself :)
 I chose hers because I like the aesthetic of the "coming soon" site page.
-Edit: Right, I realise  it isn't her's but from a challenge...
+Edit: Right, I realise it isn't her's but from a <a href="https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0">challenge</a>.
 Which I will totally do as well.
 <br>

-## Acknowledgments

-<a href="https://github.com/catherineisonline">Catherine</a> (For unintentionally having this repository as a template :)